 - CLOSE LIST -

-Whether you are planning to visit Rochester, New York for a week or a weekend, there is plenty of family fun to be had.
-Indoors or outdoors, children and adults alike will love exploring all there is to see and do in the 5th largest city in New York state.
+There are so many things to do in Rochester!
+Whether you are planning to visit for a week or a weekend, there is plenty of family fun to be had.
+Indoors or outdoors, children and adults alike will love exploring all there is to see and do in the 5th largest city in New York State.

 A couple of hours is all you need to see animals from all over the world!
 Take your time walking the paths and visiting the buildings that house African Bullfrogs, North American River Otters, Amur Tigers, Snow Leopards, Polar Bears, and more.
 Even on a hot day, like the day we visited, the zoo is a great place to see and learn about a variety of animals, as well as the Seneca Park Zoo‘s conservation efforts.

 We thought the placement of the buildings throughout the zoo was well thought out, as it allowed us to get out of the sun for a few minutes periodically during our visit.
 In fact, it seems that they designed many of the animal enclosures with that same thoughtfulness in mind, allowing the animals to come and go inside and outside in several different enclosures.

 I hold a deep affection for the Seneca Park Zoo, primarily because of its unwavering commitment to maintaining exceptionally high standards of animal care.
 The zoo’s dedication is evident in every aspect of its operations, from meticulously designed habitats that mimic natural environments to comprehensive health and well-being programs for each resident animal.
 The attentive and knowledgeable staff goes above and beyond to ensure the physical and mental welfare of the animals, fostering an environment where they can thrive.
 This commitment not only enhances the visitor experience but also instills a sense of trust in knowing that the Seneca Park Zoo prioritizes the happiness and health of its cherished residents.